wso2/wso2-qa-artifacts/products/wso2_EI/business_process_orchestration/HumanTasksSamples/EmailNotificationSample/README.md

 ### Execution steps
 1. Start business process profile
 2. Login in to carbon console (Ex: https://localhost:9443/carbon/)
-3. Create roles as "regionalClerks","regionalManager" and "clerksManager"
+3. Create roles as "regionalManagerRole" and "regionalClerksRole"
 4. Create users for the respective roles and assign those users to the roles.
 5. Deploy sample in human tasks.